MileHacker Logo

 Transport Accessibility

-Public transportation (ferries, taxis) may not be fully accessible for all needs.
+Public transportation (ferries, taxis) might not be completely accessible for all needs.

 Accommodation

-Inquire directly with hotels about accessible rooms and specific features for your stay.
+Inquire directly with hotels about accessible rooms along with certain features for your stay.

 Planning for Specific Needs